hil400k/dev-knowledges/Overall Programming Notes.md

 `elem.addEventListener(..., {capture: true})`
 `elem.addEventListener(..., true)`
 it can be usefull when you want to do smth before the usual element handler

+---
+Async & defer;
+async execution is right after
+defer waits for all methods executed and order of script matters

+Map & Set (only unique values); WeakMap WeakSet;